 In theory, customer experience is the sum of all interactions between a customer and an organisation during their relationship.
 Customer Experience professionals refer to these interactions as touchpoints.
 Further on, the sequence of interactions a customer needs to take in order to reach a specific goal is called a customer journey.
 In an ideal world, customers take the journey as intended and are delighted by their experience.
 But in the real world, customers follow their own winding paths and their expectations vary.
 What was special a few years ago may be standard today.
 What was acceptable a few years ago may be substandard today.

 Mapping out the customer journey is commonly considered a good way for understanding and describing your organisation from a customer’s perspective.
-Best practice is to keep your customer journey map simple and clear.
-There is no need to dive deep into every detail unless your listening channels (voice of customer, voice of process, voice of employees) deliver hard facts telling that a problem needs to fixed.
+The best practice is to keep your customer journey map simple and clear.
+There is no need to dive deep into every detail unless your listening channels (voice of the customer, the voice of process, the voice of employees) deliver hard facts telling that a problem needs to be fixed.
 Your mapping has no value until you validate it against reality.
-Once we understand the real paths our customers follow, we can start making things easier, faster and more convenient.
+Once we understand the real paths our customers follow, we can start making things easier, faster, and more convenient.

 Internal business processes have a huge role in dictating customer experiences.
 It is not uncommon to design and develop processes in silos and with other targets in mind.
-This approach leads to customer experience that fits our internal processes – but not vice versa!
-In the real world we cannot change all our processes overnight.
+This approach leads to a customer experience that fits our internal processes – but not vice versa!
+In the real world, we cannot change all our processes overnight.
 Therefore, we need to be smart.
-In the short term we can use process data as a leading indicator for customer experience.
-In the longer term we may need to change our internal processes to deliver differentiating customer experiences.
+In the short term, we can use process data as a leading indicator for customer experience.
+In the longer term, we may need to change our internal processes to deliver differentiating customer experiences.

-Technological advancement is now faster than ever.
-Thanks to cloud technologies, new capabilities and possibilities become available without massive upgrade projects.
-Consequently, possibilities we could not even imagine a few years ago can now be made available to us by our IT departments.
+Thanks to cloud technologies, new capabilities and possibilities become available to businesses without the need for massive upgrade projects.
+Consequently, possibilities we could not even have imagined a few years ago are now available to us, and can be delivered by our IT departments!
 The role of business is to understand what these capabilities can do for our customers.
-In our customer experience agenda we must follow technological development and constantly invest in making our customer experience better.
+In our customer experience agenda, we must follow technological development and constantly invest in making our customer experience better.
 It is not a project: it is an ongoing process.

 Conclusions: Action generation needed!